Top 15 Best Quarterbacks of All Time

 2. Peyton Manning

 Manning has a fantastic collection of awards and NFL records to his name, including being a five-time NFL Most Valuable Player.
 He is a two-time NFL Offensive Player of the Year winner and played in 14 Pro Bowl games.
 Peyton also holds the record for most passing touchdowns in a season with 55 and the joint-most touchdown passes in a game with seven.
-Careers as successful as Mannings’ are few and far between, but there is one quarterback that stands far above the rest.
+Careers as successful as Mannings’ are rare, but there is one quarterback that stands far above the rest.

 • Passer Rating: 96.5